orlangure/gnomock/README.md

 To keep test code clean and simple, it is better to wrap custom use cases with Preset implementation, that can be contributed back to the community.

-## Roadmap

-Gnomock is being developed at this moment.
-There are many tasks that need to be completed before it can be considered publicly available:

-- [ ] Implement [presets](#official-presets).
-This list is compiled from the
-  most popular images in Docker Hub.
-It is a starting point.
-- [ ] Improve README of Gnomock and all the Presets.
-These files show usage examples, but can be improved without turning into full blown guides.
-Users should be able to get started using only Gnomock and Preset README.
-- [ ] Prepare contribution guides for Gnomock and Preset repositories.
-Gnomock should get its power from community-implemented Presets, so it should be very clear how to implement new presets, or contribute to Gnomock itself.
-- [ ] Start spreading the word.